GiZano/school-dungeon/README.md

 ## Out Package

-In this package you can find the jar you can use to launc the game in the terminal and have the full experience.
+In this package you can find the jar you can use to launch the game in the terminal and have the full experience.

 > To launch the game on terminal: